A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Solution Theory and Error Analysis

 The estimates (\ref{TE2}) and (\ref{DE1}) indicate the asymptotic behavior

-Eq. (\ref{TEDE1}) reveals that for $t \in [t_0,t_1]$, $t_1=\Lambda t_0$, and $\Lambda \geq 1$, the truncation error $TE$ decreases as time $t$ grows.
+It indicates in (\ref{TEDE1}) that the truncation error $TE$ decreases as time $t$ grows for $t \in [t_0,t_1]$, $t_1=\Lambda t_0$, and $\Lambda \geq 1$.
 Therefore, our strategy for selecting parameters is to equilibrate the truncation error at the initial time \( t = t_0 \) and the discretization error \( DE \).
 Specifically, we enforce the condition